dbconfession78/holberton-system_engineering-devops/0x05-processes_and_signals/README.md

 #  Holberton School - 0x05.
 Processes and signals
 ## Description

-The focus of this project is to learn:
+The focus of this project is to illustrate:
 * what a PID is
 * what a process is
 * how to find a process PID